Mandalay (film)

-Plot summary
+Plot

-Russian refugee Tanya Borisoff is suddenly abandoned penniless in Rangoon, Burma, by her lover, Tony Evans, who accepted a gunrunning deal from Nick, the owner of an amoral nightclub.
+Russian refugee Tanya Borisoff is suddenly abandoned penniless in Rangoon by her lover, Tony Evans, when he accepts a gunrunning deal from Nick, the owner of a sleazy local nightclub.
 Nick made the deal hoping to get Tanya as his main "hostess," which Tanya accepts after an initial refusal, just to make the best of a bad situation.

-She becomes notorious using the name "Spot White," but her affairs cause the commissioner of police to deport her.
-She reminds the commissioner of a previous tryst he had with her and extorts 10,000 rupees from him with which to make a new life.
-She uses a new name, Marjorie Lang, going to Mandalay, Burma, via the Irrawadi River by steamer, where she meets alcoholic Dr. Gregory Burton, who is on his way to help in an area plagued with a deadly contagious fever.
-As they slowly fall in love, she learns he's doing that to make amends for once operating on a patient while drunk, causing his death.
-She decides to go with him so they can put their pasts behind them together.
+Using the name "Spot White," she becomes notorious for her affairs, which provokes the commissioner of police to order her deported.
+She reminds him of a tryst he had with her and extorts 10,000 rupees from him to start a new life.
+Calling herself "Marjorie Lang," she leaves for Mandalay via river steamer.
+On board she meets alcoholic Dr. Gregory Burton, who is on his way to help in an area plagued with a deadly contagious fever.

+As Tanya and Dr. Burton begin to fall in love, she learns he's seeking to make amends for once fatally operating on a patient while drunk.
+She decides to go with him on his medical mission so they can put their pasts behind them together.
+She believes that by doing this, they both may have a chance of redeeming themselves and beginning a new life together.
 But Tony is on the steamer too, and tries to convince Tanya he still loves her.

-Tony gets a wire from Nick telling him the police are on his trail and will pick him up at the next port, so he leaves evidence to suggest he took poison and jumped overboard, but actually he hides in the hold of the boat.
-The captain finds the evidence and believes Tanya murdered Tony, but at the urging of Dr. Burton and the first mate who finds the wire, he finally decides it was a suicide and frees her.
-When Tony returns to an astonished Tanya, he tries to convince her to open a club with him in Mandalay, where she could be a "hostess" again.
+Tony gets a wire from Nick telling him the police are on his trail and will pick him up at the next port.
+He fakes taking poison and jumping overboard, then hides in the boat's hold.
+The steamboat Captain finds the evidence and believes Tanya murdered Tony and arrests her.
+At the urging of Dr. Burton and the first mate, who finds the wire, the Captain finally decides it was a suicide and frees her.

+When Tony later returns to an astonished Tanya he tries to convince her to open a club with him in Mandalay, where she can prostitute herself as a "hostess" again.
 Through with that life, she eyes the poison still in the cabin as Tony asks her to make him a drink.
+After discreetly slipping poison into his drink, she hands the glass to Tony.
+Tony takes a drink and quickly realizes that he has been poisoned.
+Tanya explains that although she has loved him more than anyone else, she cannot go back to that sort of life.
+Tony stumbles past Tanya and falls out of an open window into the river with no one else having observed.

+The next morning the steamboat arrives in Mandalay, and Tanya accompanies Dr. Burton off the ship.
+While disembarking, Mrs. George Peters, another passenger who Tanya had met earlier, says goodbye.
+Mrs. Peters, who had already heard of the Captain's decision, says that she knew Tanya didn't kill Tony, remarking "...why I told him (Mrs. Peters' husband) that you wouldn't kill a fly."
+Walking onto the pier alongside Dr. Burton, Tanya stares forward with mixed emotions.